CollaboraOnline/CollaboraOnline.github.io/content/gsoc.md

   <div class="card-body">
     <p class="badge badge-pill badge-primary bg-dark">General Information</p>
     <p>
-      The Collabora Online is <b>planning</b> to participate in the Google Summer of Code 2022.
+      The Collabora Online is <b>hoping</b> to participate in the Google Summer of Code 2022.
     </p>
     <p>
-      All students & developers are welcome to participate in the <a href="https://summerofcode.withgoogle.com/">Google Summer of Code</a> program with Collabora Online (once Collabora Productivity is accepted by Google)!
+      All students & developers are welcome to participate in the <a href="https://summerofcode.withgoogle.com/">Google Summer of Code</a> program with Collabora Online (if Collabora Productivity is accepted by Google)!
     </p>
     <p>
       We are welcoming contributions under the <a href="https://github.com/CollaboraOnline/online/blob/master/README.CONTRIBUTING.md">Online Contributor Representation & Certificate of Origin v1.0</a>.
 Additional information on <a href="https://github.com/CollaboraOnline/online/blob/master/CONTRIBUTING.md">contributing</a> might also be useful.